limingzhe421/Recipe-Mobile-App/assignment04/README.md

 # The purpose of UX storytelling

-The purpose of UX storytelling is to understand the user; it allows design teams to gain insights into their users’ thoughts, behaviors, actions, and contexts.
-In addition to this, it allows team to connect quickly, to establish an agreed upon perception of their user, so that they may work effectively to design a cohesive product.
+The purpose of UX storytelling is to understand the users and connect with the users.
+It allows people to gain insights into the users’ thoughts, behaviors, actions, and contexts.
+By creating persona that represents potential users, the design team can know better about the uses' needs and provide better product for the users.

 # Key features I want to propose for the UX design

+1. Short video tutorial alongside with written text recipes
+2. Audio function of the recipe websites

 # PART I